 While these employment circumstances may be short-term setbacks, unforced student loan errors can cost thousands and are entirely avoidable — even for those without a job.

-Error #1: Ignoring Student Loans
+Mistake #1: New Graduates Ignoring Student Loans

-Those with private loans will find their lenders far less forgiving than the federal loans.
+Those with private loans will find their lenders far less forgiving than the federal government.
 However, a phone call to your lender and an explanation of the situation can lead to reduced monthly bills, or best of all, a temporary interest rate reduction.

-Error #2: Paying the bills as they come
+Mistake #2: Paying the bills as they come

 One of the universal recommendations of finance experts is that consumers should always have a rainy day or emergency fund.
-For some people this means saving away months or years worth of expenses in a savings account.
-For a college student this can mean making sure that the checking account always has a few hundred extra dollars just in case.
+For some people, this means saving away months or years worth of expenses in a savings account.
+For a college student, this can mean making sure that the checking account always has a few hundred extra dollars just in case.

 Far too many borrowers make the mistake of dipping into their reserves to pay their student loan bills.
 This error is most notable when it comes to federal loans.

 As we previously discussed, income-driven repayment plans can mean $0 payments.
 Those with jobs are need to pay a small portion of their discretionary income.
 However, when the federal loan servicers mail out the first student loan bills, they do it according to the standard repayment plan.
 Under the standard repayment plan, loans are usually paid off in full after ten years.
 This can mean a substantial monthly bill.
 This can also lead to borrower mistakes.